joaquinsalas/nowcastingRt/README.md

 To run the programs you will need the open datasets at https://www.gob.mx/salud/documentos/datos-abiertos-bases-historicas-direccion-general-de-epidemiologia.
 They are provided by the Mexican Health Ministery.

 # In R
+## create html files
+Run the programs
+* header.Rmd
+* title.Rmd
+* conclusion.Rmd

+They will generate html files useful to visualize the results.
+You will only need to run these programs once.

 ## update files
+Update the directories within the files to point to your local source of data!

+I pre-process the data provided by the Mexican goverment.
+It may take several days of preprocessing the whole dataset for the states and metropolitan areas.
+For instance, when I started pre-processing the dataset to generate nowcasting for metropolitan areas, I had to extract information from Abril 12 to September 15, 2020.
+It took my computer 50 hours.
+The files currently on githup contain the pre-processed datasets until October 14, 2020.
+If you find these programs useful, I may share more up to date files with you.
+Please send me a note.

-Run *updateDelays.Rmd*, whcih updates the observation of confirmed positives by date of onset.
+* Run *updateDelays.Rmd*, which updates the observation of confirmed positives by date of onset.
-It generates <updated_delays*.csv>, one for each state of Mexico under analysis.
+It generates <updated_delays*.csv>, one for each state under analysis in Mexico .

+* Run *updateDelaysMetro.Rmd*, which updates the observation of confirmed positives by date of onset.
+It generates <updated_delays*.csv>, one for each metropolitan area under analysis in Mexico.

 # In Matlab